Overview

 - If the site bleeds a little, apply pressure over the shot area with your finger, a cotton ball, or a piece of gauze.
 To help avoid bruising, do not rub the area.

-- Dispose of the needle safely.
+- Follow the manufacturer instructions for safely disposing of the needle and syringe.
 Don't use the same needle more than 1 time.

 - Slightly change the spot where you give the shot each time you do it.